 - A tax of 2 USD per night in Turkmenistan, paid to the hotel upon check out;

-- Consular fees for tourist visas and Turkmenistan migration tax (14 USD);
+- Consular fees for Turkmenistan tourist visas (80 USD) and migration tax (14 USD);

 - Visa support for Kyrgyzstan and Kazakhstan tourist visas (if necessary);